 This course focuses on four thematic areas: management economic crime, technology and analytical skills.
 Background knowledge will be provided to prepare students for in-depth coursework in these areas.
 Students will be exposed to the learning and communications skills necessary to succeed in an independent study degree program.

-*FCM 626 and 642 residency requirements waived for students who complete the MS in Data Science core courses before taking these courses.
+*FCM 626 and 642 residency requirements waived with instructor's approval, for DSC students who complete DSC 501, 503, 607, and 609 courses before taking these courses.

 Social Science Analytics Specialization Courses